anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The `port` field and its preceding colon are optionally included: if elided, the default CoAPS port 5684 is implied.
 The `uri_path` field may be a single CoAP URI path resource label, or it may be a hierarchy of resources.
-For efficiency, it is RECOMMENDED for the Registrar to configure the URI path as short as possible.
+For efficiency, it is RECOMMENDED for the Registrar to configure the URI path as short as possible, for example `b`.

 Note that the Join Proxy does not use the returned `uri_path` information, while it uses the `ipv6_address` and `port` information for its relaying operations.